Vaimalō: Naufahu Māpilitoa

 For these reasons and with the blessing of his brother and chief advisor Fīnau Fisi, in 1808, the King concocted and carried out the legendary and tragic sinking canoes incident off the coast of Makave.
 A very diabolical act that made Finau ʻUlukalala II infamous and stood out as not only a cruel ruler but the most brilliant and cunning strategist in the history of Tonga.
 With Finau Fisi inconspicuously absent, the highest ranked and most influential of opposing chiefs and warriors including Naufahu were invited to a great feast and royal kava ceremony hosted by the King in Makave.
-Sometimes during the royal kava ceremony the king's warriors in overwhelming numbers suddenly attacked and subdued the seated opposing chiefs and warriors.
+Sometime during the royal kava ceremony the king's warriors in overwhelming numbers suddenly attacked and subdued the seated opposing chiefs and warriors.
 Most were killed immediately where they sat, some were executed in different areas of the village and the most highly ranked and mightiest of warriors of which there were six were held down with their hands bound.
 The six were Naufahu, twins Talia’uli and Mahe'uli'uli, Ngāngāehau, Pupunukaetau, Fanafonua and they were soon joined by another fearsome warrior the chief Kakahu who refused the King's invitation but was betrayed by a close relative and captured at his home which made it seven chiefs and warriors of the highest order.
 Of these seven only Fanafonua managed to break free and escaped, the remaining six were bound hands and feet, put into old dilapidated leaking canoes that sank right off the shore at Neiafutahi.
 Even this mass execution didn't bring the lasting peace the King sought for Vavaʻu but rather a wider division that lasted for another 12 years.
 In 1820, the King's youngest son and reigning Vavaʻu King, the Tu'i Vavaʻu Finau ʻUlukalala IV or Tu'apasi and Finau ʻUlukalala-'i-Pouono finally achieved peace and brought the whole island together with many of his late father's old enemies as his advisors and members of his national council.

 A Family Estate

 Naufahu Māpilitoa married Tulukava Siliika of Talau and they had one child, a son they named 'Avala-ʻae-tau.
-Upon Naufahuʻs death in 1808, Vaimalō became the family estate of 'Avala-ʻae-tau, his immediate family and a few relatives. ʻAvala-ʻae-tau married 5 times which was normal in ancient times throughout Tonga especially within the nobility class, his 5 wives bore him 11 children;
+Upon Naufahuʻs death in 1808, Vaimalō became the family estate of 'Avala-ʻae-tau, his immediate family and a few relatives. ʻAvala-ʻae-tau married 5 times which was normal in ancient times throughout Tonga especially within the nobility class, his 5 wives bore him 11 children.

-His first wife 'Alilia Funakitoutai bore him 4 children;